 Interesting!
 Isn’t it?

-Now for designing the perfect job description for Java developer you need to be clearer about the skills you need in a candidate for a particular post or job, the more relevant candidates will apply for that particular job.
+Now for designing the perfect job description for Java developers, you need to be clearer about the skills you need in a candidate for a particular post or job, the more relevant candidates will apply for that particular job.
 Identifying java developer required skills for the particular is a one-step towards finding a great candidate.
-So now, what is the ‘good to have' skills for a Java Developer?
+So now, what is the "good to have" skills for a Java Developer?

 Essential Java Developer Skills